Siegallab/PIE/readme.rst

 Analyzing timelapse experiments
 -------------------------------

-To analyze a timelapse experiment, you need to create a setup file containing analysis parameters, and then run the analysis itself.
+To analyze a time lapse experiment, you need to create a setup file containing analysis parameters, and then run the analysis itself.

 To interactively create a setup file: